heremaps/flatdata/docs/schema-language.md

    associative container for storing multiple properties for a single entity.
 Allows efficient storage of the data whose properties are sparsily assigned to each item.
-Think of it as a multimap of variants.
--  ``multivector< IndexSize, T1, T2, ... >`` - a heterogenuous
-   associative container for storing multiple properties for a single entity.
-Allows efficient storage of the data whose properties are sparsily assigned to each item.
 Think of it as a multimap of variants. ``IndexSize`` is the number of bits used for indexing the entities.
 An index is addressing the start of the offset of a variant in the data.